p3drosola/backbone-viewmanager/README.md

 The first step is to make sure all views are being created correctly.
 This snippet will help you to track down rouge views that are being created the "old" way.
 Run it before any views are created.

-    // helps migrate your code to use the ViewManager var _configure = Backbone.View.prototype._configure;
+    var _configure = Backbone.View.prototype._configure;
     Backbone.View.prototype._configure = function (options) {
       if (options.viewManager !== true) {